 Columbia offers an excellent academic preparation for a career in the health professions.
 Students receive assistance in selecting an appropriate path through the curriculum depending on their areas of interest.
-The Office of Preprofessional Advising, along with the Berick Center for Student Advising is available to help undergraduates and alumni investigate their options in health care, and guides and supports candidates through the application process to graduate professional programs.
+The Preprofessional Advising team, along with advisors in the Berick Center for Student Advising are available to help undergraduates and alumni investigate their options in health care, and guide and support candidates through the application process to graduate professional programs.

 The Premedical Handbook contains extensive information for premed students on planning their course of study.